sadhanavadrevu/DH110/contextual-inquiry/guide.md

 Now I will ask you to demonstrate how you would perform some music discovery tasks.
 When you're doing these tasks, use whatever websites/tools you'd normally use, and please think aloud through your thought process and any frustrations or successes you have.

-[Activity 1]
+_Activity 1_

 First, could you show me how you would discover new music related to your favorite genre?

 Have you ever done this task before?

-How did you decide what website/resource to use?
+*{activity strategy}* How did you decide what website/resource to use?

 How much time would you spend on an activity like this?

-Are you satisfied with the method you used for this activity?
+*{satisfaction}* Are you satisfied with the method you used for this activity?
 How do you decide if you have found the music you wanted?

+*{results assessment}* Can you state why this method seems particularly good (or bad)?

+_Activity 2_

+Now, could you please show me how you would go about discovering a completely new kind of music you haven't experienced before?

+Have you ever done this task before?

+*{activity strategy}* How did you decide what website/resource to use?

+How much time would you spend on an activity like this?

+*{satisfaction}* Are you satisfied with the method you used for this activity?
+How do you decide if you have found the music you wanted?

+*{results assessment}* Can you state why this method seems particularly good (or bad)?

+## Problems with Music Discovery

+*{difficulty}* Have you ever had any problems in discovering music?

+How do you figure out WHICH of the many music discovery methods is actually the best/most effective?
+(Any special tricks or techniques they use?)

+Do you have social activities (forums or groups, lessons) to learn or get inspiration?

+## Different Kinds of Music Discovery

+Can you tell me about a music discovery experience that took you a long time?

+Any method for discovery that you find yourself repeatedly doing all the time?

+*{NOT using the web for info}* Do you ever discover music WITHOUT using the internet?
+If so, what do you do in these cases?

+## User Expectations

+*{latent desires}* If you could create a magical tool that would allow you to discover music as you want, what would such a tool be?
+How would it work?
+What areas would it cover?

+I've been asking you a lot of questions.
+Is there anything you want to ask me?

+## Closing

+Thank you so much for your time!